 more likely to use his theories to explain the artist's irresistible but still little understood impulse to create.
 Although at different times he says that the

-at grips with each other, the actor plunged into the scenic picture, can satisfy him.
-But natural phenomena are highly mobile and the human being in
+nature at grips with each other, the actor plunged into the scenic picture, can satisfy him.
+But natural phenomena are highly mobile and the human

-the midst of natural phenomena partakes of this mobility.
+being in the midst of natural phenomena partakes of this mobility.
 Then a harmonious relation is established between them.
-We know that in order to be united, actor and
+We know that in order to be united,

-poet can depend on the setting as a means of expression, he can permit his intention can develop freely.
-The opposition between expression and signification remains
+word-tone poet can depend on the setting as a means of expression, he can permit his intention can develop freely.
+The opposition between expression and

-the only law restricting and guiding the creation of the score.
-A drama in which nature plays so large a part as in the Ring is therefore incompatible with
+signification remains the only law restricting and guiding the creation of the score.
+A drama in which nature plays so large a part as in the Ring is

-sequence of realistic events, is affected by this contradiction; for it was only with respect to this intensity that Wagner failed to appreciate his inability to
+realistic events, is affected by this contradiction; for it was only with respect to this intensity that Wagner failed to appreciate his inability to achieve

-achieve complete freedom.
-The pure musical expression, on the other hand, exists in and dominates a boundless sphere which is the natural element for a creative
+complete freedom.
+The pure musical expression, on the other hand, exists in and dominates a boundless sphere which is the natural element for a creative power such

-power such as Richard Wagner's, and neither its conception nor composition could be affected by any extraneous consideration.
-Except in the purely episodic passages,
+as Richard Wagner's, and neither its conception nor composition could be affected by any extraneous consideration.
+Except in the purely episodic passages, the

 expression is by nature alien to the intense realism which controls the intention of the rest of the drama, it disregards any possible scenic movement, and